 My Barbara Bush story: When my kids were little, I would dress them especially well for children’s story hour whenever I saw “Celebrity Guest Reader” at Graves Public Memorial Library in Kennebunkport.
-It was the 1990’s, my husband worked long days at the Shawmut Inn on Ocean Ave (remember it?) before starting our marketing company (IMS-21), so I treasured our outings to the library.
+It was the 1990’s, my husband worked long days at the Shawmut Inn on Ocean Ave (remember it?) before starting our luxury travel company, so I treasured our outings to the library.
 I loved sitting on the floor with my kids, listening to

 Barbara Bush read to them – the kids thought she was a nice lady, “she’s funny.”
 I explained to them what a privilege this was, being in the presence of our First Lady, wife of our 41st President – but that didn’t matter to my kids.
 She loved to read, and they loved to listen to her.
 One visit she brought her dog Millie – that was a hit.

-See Barbara Bush’s favorite places in Kennebunkport, and how our town memorialized and rememberd her in April 2018.
+See Barbara Bush’s favorite places in Kennebunkport, and how our town memorialized and remembered her in April 2018.

 More stories:

-Flash forward from the 1990’s – our fabulous First Lady turned 90 in 2015.
+When our fabulous First Lady turned 90 in 2015, Kennebunkport went all out.
 President George H. W. Bush (41) turned 90 the previous June in Kennebunkport by parachuting from a plane.
-Barbara Bush’s 90th plans were a bit more tame and literate, literally.
+Barbara Bush’s 90th plans were a bit more lovely and literate, literally.
 June 8, Kennebunkport booked her a bash – a tribute to the joy of reading benefiting the Barbara Bush Foundation for Family Literacy which is celebrating 25 years.
+I volunteered as a greeter, and it was great!

-As you drive through Kennebunkport’s Dock Square you’d see signs wishing Barbara Bush a Happy 90th.
+As you drove through Kennebunkport’s Dock Square you’d see signs wishing Barbara Bush a Happy 90th.
 She was indeed our First Lady of Kennebunkport, kind, generous, funny, strong, and committed to literacy.

 My kids now recognize how special those “celebrity guest” children’s story hours were.
 Also having a past President at their Memorial Day Parades when they were in the Kennebunk marching band was “pretty cool.”
 We wished Barbara Bush a very happy 90th and good health and happiness to the Bush family.